Basicprogrammer10/connorcode-writing/minecraft/powder-snow-farm.md

 ## 🥨 Conclusion

 This is my first Minecraft related article,,, so that's cool.
-The same farm concept can be used for a lava farm as well (new article idea??).
-A lava farm would be a lot smaller because it is generated much faster.
-Figuring out the best size required plotting geometric distributions and other calculus stuff, so keep an eye out for that article.
+I plan on working on a Lava farm in the future so keep an eye out for that article.

 <script defer>
   let images = new Array(37);